andmon97/learningHS/readme.md

 # Learning Haskell

 There are some Haskell scripts from "Programming in Haskell" (Graham Hutton, 2007) and some excercises.
-I make this excercises for my exam "Formal Methods in Computer Science".
+I made this exercises for my exam "Formal Methods in Computer Science".

 ## Installation